Anwarvic/anwarvic.github.io/README.md

 ## index.html

-The index.html file is the main HTMl layout for this project.
-If you open this file in this project, you will find the following few lines.
-These few lines are called Front Matter, you can read more about them from [here](https://jekyllrb.com/docs/front-matter/):
+The `index.html` file is the main HTMl layout for this project.
+If you open this file, you will find the following few lines.
+These few lines are called **Front Matter**, you can read more about them from [here](https://jekyllrb.com/docs/front-matter/):
 ```
 ---